M-o-a-T/moat-mqtt/docs/references/broker.rst

 Broker API
 ..........

-Typically, you create a :class:`~hbmqtt.broker.Broker` instance by way of ``async with`` :proc:`~hbmqtt.broker.create_broker`\().
+Typically, you create a :class:`~hbmqtt.broker.Broker` instance by way of ``async with`` :func:`~hbmqtt.broker.create_broker`\().
 This context manager creates a taskgroup for the client's housekeeping tasks to run in.

 .. function:: hbmqtt.broker.create_broker

 If using an async context manager doesn't fit your code, you can pass your own taskgroup and explicitly start (and stop) the broker.
-However, the broker may leak some tasks, thus using :proc:`~hbmqtt.broker.create_broker` is strongly recommended.
+However, the broker may leak some tasks, thus using :func:`~hbmqtt.broker.create_broker` is strongly recommended.

 .. automodule:: hbmqtt.broker